Pallet Racking is a steel structure used for the storage of pallets on and above the floor. They mainly consists of frames and beams.

 a) Push Back Racking

-Unlike Drive-In, different pallets may be stored within the one bay on different levels.
+The one bay stores different pallets without limiting selectivity.
+The one level stores pallets of identical make-up to achieve this.
+This is unlike a Drive-in Rack.
 ‘FILO’ or First-in, Last-out movement of pallets does not suit product with expiry dates.

 b) Flow Through Racking